Bognor Regis: Education

 Bognor Regis has two secondary schools, The Regis School and Felpham Community College.
 The area also has several primary schools, both in Bognor Regis and Felpham.

 Bognor Regis also hosts a university campus of the University of Chichester.

-Sport
+Sport and leisure

 Bognor Regis Town F.C. plays in the Isthmian Premier Division.
 They play their home games at Nyewood Lane.

 Middleton & Bognor Hockey Club play their home matches at Littlehampton Academy.

+Bognor is home to No.17 detachment of the Sussex Army Cadet Force, a volunteer youth organisation, sponsored by the Ministry of Defence, which accepts cadets aged between 12 and 18 years of age.

 There are two cricket clubs: Bognor Regis Cricket Club and Pagham Cricket Club.

 Transport

 Bognor Regis railway station is on a branch line from Barnham, on the West Coastway Line.
 It has half-hourly services to London and to other south coast towns, some being direct.
-Trains are operated by Southern using Class 377s and Class 313s.
+Trains are operated by Southern using Class 377s.